Digital twins for the design, interactive control, and deployment of modular, fiber-reinforced soft continuum arms: Introduction

 \section{Introduction}

-In pursuit of adaptability to complex, unstructured, or delicate environments, soft robots have seen remarkable advancements \cite{Laschi:2016,Yasa:2023}.
-In particular, soft continuum arms (SCAs), often inspired by biological systems such as muscular hydrostats \cite{Kier:1985,Kier:1992} or vines \cite{vaughn20111}, represent promising solutions towards the realization of versatile manipulators \cite{laschi2012soft,bao2020trunk,Hawkes:2017,Sadeghi:2017} that leverage mechanical compliance to reduce the computational demands of control \cite{Pfeifer:2006,wang2023mechanical}.
-Thanks to the sustained development of novel materials, actuators, and designs \cite{ElAtab:2020,Stano:2021,Sachyani:2021,Zaidi:2021}, SCAs are well-positioned to play a significant role in areas that require high reconfigurability, collaboration with humans, conformability to constrained environments, or gentle interaction with sensitive surfaces.
-Potential applications are then diverse, including surgical procedures \cite{Runciman:2019}, assistive wearable devices \cite{Bardi:2022}, agricultural \cite{chowdhary2019soft}, or search tasks \cite{Milana:2021}.
+In pursuit of adaptability in complex, unstructured, or delicate environments, soft robotics has remarkably advanced in recent years \cite{Laschi:2016,Yasa:2023}.
+In particular, soft continuum arms (SCAs), inspired by biological systems such as muscular hydrostats \cite{Kier:1985,Kier:1992} or climbing plants and vines \cite{vaughn20111}, represent compelling solutions towards versatile, comformable, and nimble robotic manipulators \cite{laschi2012soft,Hawkes:2017,Sadeghi:2017,bao2020trunk,Marvi2022Snake,Bas2025MechIntelLocomotion}.
+Driven by sustained progress in materials, actuators, and designs \cite{ElAtab:2020,Stano:2021,Sachyani:2021,Zaidi:2021,Marvi2021Material,Bas2024PneumProg,Pikul2022DielectricClutch,Pikul2025VarStiffMat}, SCAs are thus increasingly suited for applications demanding high reconfigurability and safe physical interaction.
+Examples span minimally invasive surgical procedures \cite{Runciman:2019}, assistive and wearable devices \cite{Bardi:2022,Bas2025AssisDevi}, agricultural manipulation and harvesting \cite{chowdhary2019soft}, or environmental exploration \cite{Milana:2021}.